Aldosee/Data-Analyst-Portfolio/Sales&Finance/README.md

 📊 **AwSales Dashboard: Data Visualization for Strategic Sales Management (Power BI)** 🌐

-**Introduction:**
   Imagine a data visualization tool that empowers informed sales decisions.
 The AwSales Dashboard, built using Power BI, is a comprehensive platform I designed to deliver actionable insights for global sales teams.
 It goes beyond traditional sales tracking, providing a clear picture of what's driving sales success across markets and product lines.

 **Key Features**